thussainn/HELM_SE/MATLAB/ReadMe.txt

 For ELM
 	Open ELM_All.m
-		- Go to FeatureExtraction and change the directory to extract features for your own data.
+		- Go to FeatureExtraction and change the directory to extract features for your data.

 		(a) change the directory to where you saved the files (b) Change the NumberofHiddenNeurons, ActivationFunction, and regularization parameter 'C'.